 Institutional investors actively track capital calls and distributions to and from the funds during the entire life of the fund, which is typically 8 to 10 years plus additional extensions of 2 to 3 years depending on the fund’s strategy.
 In addition, it is also very valuable to track investment data of the portfolio companies and aggregate it so that you can assess ongoing risk, return and value created by each GP and for your complete portfolio.

 To complete the private equity investment cycle, you should regularly analyze your portfolio on CEPRES and benchmark it against the market universe at both the fund and deal level.
-Additionally, using CEPRES Portfolio Forecasting, you can forecast the outcomes for returns, cash liquidity, NAV, and risk on a forward-looking basis and identify weaknesses as a feedback loop to asset allocation planning in stage 1.
+Additionally, using CEPRES Predictive Intelligence, you can forecast the outcomes for returns, cash liquidity, NAV, and risk on a forward-looking basis and identify weaknesses as a feedback loop to asset allocation planning in stage 1.
 This will then provide evidence for your investment board to demonstrate how you pick the best strategies and GPs to achieve your portfolio targets and improve your investment risk/return profile.